petrassurna/DotNetSiteSearch/USiteSearch/README-template.md

 	This folder can be deleted to clear the search.

 8. In order to engage the search, we need to give a front end element the attribute *id="site-search"*
-This has been done for you in *master.cshtml*
+This has been done for you in *master.cshtml*:

 	```
 	<li>
 		<a href="#" id="site-search" title="Search the site">Site search</a>
 	</li>
 	```

 	Click on the element and you should see the search bar, enter the term *animals*.
 After typing a few characters you should